Milanka81/clients-appointments-endava-internship/README.md

-# Getting Started

-Since this project holds both the client application and the server application there will be node modules in two different places.
-First run npm install from the root.
-After this you will run

-*React app:
--npm start

-*Express app:
--node app

-# Stack

--React
--React Router
--Redux
--Express

-# Clients-Appointments Application specification

-* Home Page
-    - User is able to choose between List of Clients and List of Appointments
-    - clicking on clients redirects to client list page
-    - clicking on appointments redirects to appointments list page

-* Lists of Clients and Appointments contains one table each.

-    - tables are sorted by id as a default sort, but it can be sorted by all fields asc and desc
-    - User can see the button on both lists which redirects to another page using React Router

-* User can Add client and appointment
-    -Clients page content:
-        - name, surname, address, phoneNumber, email, save and cancel buttons.
-    -Appointments page content:
-        -date, time, search client by corresponding name and surname

-    - submit button is enabled if all mandatory fields are filled
-    - if save request is successful, user is navigated to home page and successful toast 'Success!' is shown
-    - if save request is not successful, user remains on the same page and error toast should be shown 'Error!'
-    - if the same combination of name + surname + email exist, the save button is disabled User also can:
-* Edit client and appointment
-* View client and appointment
-* Delete client and appointment
-* Search clients and appointments
+# Clients-Appointments Application

+## Getting Started

+To run this project, follow the steps below:

+1. Clone the repository to your local machine.
+2. Install the required dependencies by running `npm install` from the root directory.
+3. Start the React app by running `npm start`.
+4. Start the Express app by running `node app`.

+## Technologies

+This project is built using the following technologies:

+- React
+- React Router
+- Redux
+- Express

+## Application Specification

+### Home Page

+The home page of the application allows the user to choose between viewing a list of clients and a list of appointments.
+By clicking on the "Clients" option, the user will be redirected to the client list page.
+By clicking on the "Appointments" option, the user will be redirected to the appointments list page.

+### Client List Page

+The client list page displays a table of clients.
+The table is sorted by ID as the default sort order, but the user can also sort the table by any field in ascending or descending order.
+The page also provides a button that allows the user to navigate to another page using React Router.

+The client list page includes the following content:

+- Name
+- Surname
+- Address
+- Phone Number
+- Email
+- Save button
+- Cancel button

+The submit button is enabled only if all mandatory fields are filled.
+If the save request is successful, the user will be navigated back to the home page, and a success toast with the message "Success!" will be shown.
+If the save request fails, the user will remain on the same page, and an error toast with the message "Error!" should be displayed.
+Additionally, if the combination of name, surname, and email already exists, the save button will be disabled.

+The user can perform the following actions on the client list page:

+- Edit client details
+- View client details
+- Delete a client
+- Search for clients by various criteria

+### Appointments List Page

+The appointments list page displays a table of appointments.
+The table is sorted by ID as the default sort order, but the user can also sort the table by any field in ascending or descending order.
+The page also provides a button that allows the user to navigate to another page using React Router.

+The appointments list page includes the following content:

+- Date
+- Time
+- Dropdown to select client: name, surname and email is shown as option

+The submit button is enabled only if all mandatory fields are filled.
+If the save request is successful, the user will be navigated back to the home page, and a success toast with the message "Success!" will be shown.
+If the save request fails, the user will remain on the same page, and an error toast with the message "Error!" should be displayed.
+Additionally, if the combination of name, surname, and email already exists, the save button will be disabled.

+The user can perform the following actions on the appointments list page:

+- Edit appointment details
+- View appointment details
+- Delete an appointment